Lirette/Project_Big_Scale_Analytics/README.md

 3. Url of our dockerized application deployed on cloud run: https://predict-hfjvhfouoa-uc.a.run.app
 4. Endpoints of all the services used in our project:
      *  Cloud autoML API:  https://automl.googleapis.com
-     *  Cloud RUN :
+     *  Cloud RUN service :
      *  Vertex AI API : https://us-central1-aiplatform.googleapis.com
 5. Tools: we've use
      * Flask to build our web application
-     * UI has been done from scracth without using any user framework
+     * UI has been done from scracth (using html, css, javascript) without using any user framework
      * Docker has been use to containerize our application
+     * Google App Engine to deploy the flask app on the web
+     * Google cloud run to deploy our dockerised flask application on the web
-     * Google cloud storage to store the data, google cloud automl to build our model and make prediction
+     * Google cloud storage to store the data,
+     * Google cloud automl to build our model and make prediction
 6.  [click here to wacth our youube video](https://www.youtube.com/watch?v=jZB6OaHvPEQ)